paranerd/node-chat/README.md

 }
 ```

 By default npm adds every package you install to that section.
-This is especially great when working with a lot of packages.
+This is especially great when working with lots of packages.
 The `node_modules/` folder can get quite big and you don't necessarily want it in your backup, your version management or have to move it around to everyone that wants a copy of your code.

 With the `package.json` in place you can omit the `node_modules/` entirely and a simple call to